-Analysis | How Trump squandered February, despite knowing the risk posed by coronavirus
+Analysis | How Trump squandered February, despite knowing the risk posed by the coronavirus

 The virus, he said, was “deadly stuff.”

 That call was Feb.
-7, more than two weeks after the United States had confirmed its first infection in someone who’d traveled to China.
-Three days later, Trump traveled to New Hampshire to hold a rally in an indoor arena.
+7, more than two weeks after the United States had confirmed its first infection in someone who had traveled to China.
+Three days later, Trump held a rally at an indoor arena in New Hampshire.

-It’s been obvious since April that the month of February represented a lost opportunity for addressing the threat of the virus.
-What wasn’t known, though, was that even as he repeatedly downplayed the threat posed by the virus, Trump privately understood the risk.
-Even as he tried to maintain a business-as-usual presidency, Trump knew that the virus was transmissible by air and often deadly.
+It has been obvious since April that the month of February represented a lost opportunity for addressing the threat of the virus.
+What wasn’t known, though, was that even as he repeatedly played down the threat, Trump privately understood the risk.
+Even as he tried to maintain a business-as-usual presidency, he knew that the virus was transmissible by air and often deadly.

 “I always wanted to play it down,” Trump told Woodward in March.

 In light of the revelation that Trump was well aware of the risk posed by the virus as early as Jan.
 28, it’s worth revisiting how he and his administration approached the virus in that crucial first month.
-(Much of this timeline first appeared in an article published April 20.)
+(Much of this timeline appeared in an article published April 20.)

 On Jan.
 31, 10 days after the first reported case in the United States, Health and Human Services Secretary Alex Azar said during a briefing at the White House that the coronavirus presented a public health emergency, announcing new limits on travel from China to the United States.
 Among the stipulations was a ban on the entry of noncitizens who had traveled in China in the preceding two weeks.
 Tens of thousands of people traveled to the United States from China after the restrictions were put in place.

 Trump didn’t attend the briefing.
-Half an hour after it ended, he boarded Marine One on his way to his private resort, Mar-a-Lago.
+Half an hour after it ended, he boarded Marine One on his way to Mar-a-Lago, his private resort in Palm Beach, Fla.

-A timeline of the administration’s actions produced by Trump’s reelection campaign indicates that, on Feb.
-2, “The CDC expanded enhanced entry screening to eight major airports across the nation.”
+A timeline of the administration’s actions produced by Trump’s reelection campaign indicates that on Feb.
+2, “the CDC expanded enhanced entry screening to eight major airports across the nation.”

 Trump, meanwhile, was playing golf at his private club in Florida.
 After his round, he sat for an interview with Fox News’s Sean Hannity.